 They build boreholes, plant vegetable gardens, vaccinate domestic dogs and have built a string of medical clinics with HIV/AIDS and maternity facilities.
 These things really matter to the communities, and the message is simple.

 “Without the painted wolves, PDC will not be here and neither will the benefits we bring.
 It is the wolves that are bringing these things to you.”

-This approach certainly has impact in the short term, but long term, education is the key.
+This approach certainly has an impact in the short term, but long-term, education is the key.
 PDC has set up a Bush Camp which brings in over 1,000 children a year for a four-day course on the painted wolves, science and conservation.
 The camp is designed to change hearts and minds, in an environment which for the children is like going to Disneyland.
-Attitudes are changing and this is what is necessary if the painted wolves are to have a chance.
+Attitudes are changing, and this is what is necessary if the painted wolves are to have a chance.

 Caption: The Painted Dog Conservation aims to directly benefit local people by providing a way for them to earn more and access nutritionally balanced and reliable meals.
 To these ends, they build and establish nutritional gardens with irrigation systems next to boreholes in the local communities whose children attend the Bush Camp.
 All photos © Nicholas Dyer

-Beyond the villages and communities that must live with these predators on their doorstep, the painted wolves face a greater problem.
+Beyond the villages and communities that must live with these predators on their doorstep, the painted wolves face a more significant problem.
 That is that so few people know that they exist.